dijasila/GPAW/doc/tutorials/all-electron/all_electron_density.rst

 -------------------------------------------

-For information on the Bader algorithm, and an example of how to do Bader analysis using the all-electron density; see the `ase` tutorial on the H\ :sub:`2`\ O molecule :ase:`Bader
+For information on the Bader algorithm, and an example of how to do Bader analysis using the all-electron density; see the ASE tutorial on the H\ :sub:`2`\ O molecule :ase:`Bader
 <ase/dft/bader.html>`